 - synthetic cannabinoids are fully synthetic and created in a laboratory

-Phytocannabinoids and endocannabinoids are not different on a structural level as they both interact with the endocannabinoid receptors in the same way, enhancing the functioning of the endocannabinoid system.
+Phytocannabinoids and endocannabinoids are not different on a structural level as they both interact with the endocannabinoid receptors in the same way.
 There is not much information on the effect of synthetic cannabinoids on humans.
 They were created with the purpose of conducting scientific research on cannabinoids and were not intended for human consumption.
-Despite this, some synthetic cannabinoids can be found in the drugs we use (e.g. dronabinol in Marinol, a medicine used to prevent nausea, vomiting, the loss of appetite and weight).
+Despite this, some synthetic cannabinoids can be found in the drugs we use (e.g. dronabinol in Marinol, a medicine used to prevent vomiting, the loss of appetite and weight).
 Most synthetic cannabinoids are illegal.

 What are cannabinoid acids?